 If your employer has set up accommodations that would allow you to return to work, but you don't return, you can be fired.

 Or, if you and your employer can't figure out any accommodations that are reasonable and that allow you to do the "essential functions" of your job, your employer can fire you.
-The essential functions of a job are the basic duties of a position—tasks a person holding the job has to be able to do.
+The essential functions of a job are the basic duties of a position—the tasks a person holding the job has to be able to do.
+An employer doesn't need to keep an employee on who is unable to do the job's basic requirements.
+For example, a position loading and unloading trucks in a warehouse requires the ability to lift heavy boxes and maneuver a forklift.
+If an employee's disability prevents him from performing these essential job functions, the employer doesn't need to keep him in that position.

-In other words, despite the best efforts of your employer to accommodate you, if you still can't do the job, you can be fired.
+If, despite the best efforts of your employer to accommodate you, you still can't do the job, you can be fired.
 Read more about the accommodations process in the workplace.

 You can request unpaid leave as an accommodation for your disability, but keep in mind that it has to be reasonable and not cause undue hardship to the company.